"People will forget what you said, people will forget what you did, but people will never forget how you made them feel."- Mya Angelou

-My beloved and late mother, who passed away on July 25, 2016, was the queen of empathy marketing.
+My beloved and late mother, who passed away in 2016, was the queen of empathetic marketing.
 She truly understood the power of investing in people.
-Although she was innately a nurturer and had a heart of gold, as the CEO of a tutoring business, she consistently showered her clients with advice, compassion and empathy.
+As an innate nurturer with a heart of gold, who was the CEO of a tutoring business, she consistently showered her clients with advice, compassion and empathy.
 As a result, her business grew based on referrals, not traditional marketing or advertising.
 She also produced excellent results for her clients and built a solid reputation.
 My mother had a loyal clientele that most entrepreneurs crave.

 People are inspired by business leaders who are courageous and compassionate.
 The world is waiting for entrepreneurs who have "heart" and are not caught up in solely making profits.
 The most successful entrepreneurs solve a problem, fill a void in the market place or produce a product that everyday people need.

-Empathy marketing has to be done with balance.
+Empathetic marketing has to be done with balance.
 It is important to be mindful of people who do not value your business or respect your worth.
-This can also make you vulnerable to those who will consciously or unconsciously take advantage of you.
-Protect your reputation and brand, but be selective about who you do business with.
-Listen to your gut and be wise.
-If you view kindness as a strength and not a weakness, they you will keep pushing forward in spite of a bad client or business deal gone wrong.
+This can make you vulnerable to those who will consciously or unconsciously take advantage of you.
+Protect your brand and be selective about who you do business with.
+If you view kindness as a strength and not a weakness, you will keep pushing forward in spite of a bad client or business deal that went wrong.
 Mistakes and bad experiences are unavoidable but if you are determined to grow your business, you will overcome common challenges that many entrepreneurs are bound to face.

-As long as you maintain a strong work ethic, commit to integrity, compassion, consistency, people will be eager to do business with you.
+As long as you maintain a strong work ethic, commit to integrity, compassion and consistency, people will be eager to do business with you.
 When your product or service is high quality and you have the right business systems in place, making a profit is inevitable!
-If you desire to make a difference or leave a legacy, consider using empathy marketing.
+If you desire to make a difference or leave a legacy, consider using empathetic marketing.

 By: Stacey Berry , Founder Bstellar Consulting Group